Autism Assessments with Julie Bjelland, LMFT

 Scheduling & Availability

-• If you have a strict schedule, contact me in advance to confirm availability.
+• If you need a specific date due to travel constraints, feel free to contact me in advance to confirm availability.

 -